Yarra railway station

-Yarra was a railway station on the Main South railway line in New South Wales, Australia.
-It opened in 1875 initially as Collector and closed to passenger services in the 1970s.
+Yarra railway station was a railway station on the Main Southern railway line, serving the locality of Yarra, New South Wales, Australia.
+It opened in 1875 initially as Collector, and was renamed Yarra on 15 April 1878.
+It was closed to passenger services in the late 1970s.
 It was later completely demolished and no trace of the station now survives.
 East of the station is Joppa Junction, the junction of the Main South line and the Bombala line, which branches at Queanbeyan for Canberra.

+The locality of Yarra was named after the railway station in 1906.
+The name of the locality was previously Run of Water from 1869-73, Waterland from 1874-81, and then again Run of Water 1883-1906.There is no findable record of the origin of any of these names, or if 'Yarra' bears any relation to the river of the same name in Melbourne, Victoria.